Paid Sick and Safe Time

 - To care for themselves or a family member for a physical or mental health condition, including a doctor appointment

-- To care for themselves, a family member, or a household member for reasons related to domestic violence, sexual assault or stalking
+- To care for themselves, a family member, or a household member for reasons related to domestic violence, sexual assault, or stalking

 - When their place of business has been closed by order of a public official for health reasons

-- New!
-For employers of businesses with 250+ FTEs, when their place of business has been closed for any health or safety reason.
+- For employers of businesses with 250+ FTEs, when their place of business has been closed for any health or safety reason.

-PSST Rates (Accrual/Carry Over) by employer size:
+PSST Rates by Employer Size

 Tier 1 | Tier 2 | Tier 3 | |